-If you've judged with Big Ideas in the past, simply follow the password reset instructions on the login page to generate a new password.
+If you've judged with Big Ideas in the past it is possible that the password provided will not work.
+Simply click "Forgot My Password" to generate a new password.
 If that does not work, please reach out to Phillip Denny by email (pdenny@berkeley.edu).